syncfusion-content/javascript-docs/js/Diagram/Label.md

 ## Limitation

-* To enable faster rendering, labels are rendered in a separate layer, because of this all labels will always stay on top.
-When two nodes are overlapped, text of underlying node will not be hidden by the overlapped node.
+* To enable faster rendering, labels are rendered in a separate layer because of this, all the labels always stay on top.
+When two nodes are overlapped, text of underlying node is not hidden by the overlapped node.

 <table>
 <tr>